sehan1212/sehan1212/README.md

 # 💫 About Me:
-Sehan is an ambitious undergraduate student of Information and Communication Technology at the University of Colombo.
+I am Sehan undergraduate student of Information and Communication Technology at the University of Colombo.

 ## 🌐 Socials: